 Call Options.
 The Company writes covered call options on publicly traded securities with the intention of earning option premiums.
 Option premiums may increase the Company's realized gains and, therefore, may help increase distributable income, but may limit the realized gains on the security.
 When a Company writes (sells) an option, an amount equal to the premium received by the Company is recorded in the Consolidated Statements of Assets and Liabilities as a liability.
 The amount of the liability is subsequently marked-to-market to reflect the current market value of the option written.
 When an option expires, the Company realizes a gain on the option to the extent of the premiums received.
-Premiums received from writing options that are exercised or closed are added to or offset against the proceeds or amount paid on the transaction to determine the realized gain or loss.
-At March 31, 2013, the Company had 560,000 shares of Solazyme, Inc., covered by call option contracts.
+Premiums received from writing options that are exercised or closed are added to the proceeds or offset against the amount paid on the transaction to determine the realized gain or loss.
+At September 30, 2013, and December 31, 2012, the Company had 250,000 shares and 150,000 shares, respectively, of Solazyme, Inc., covered by call option contracts.
 In the event these contracts are exercised, the Company would be required to deliver those shares to the counterparty.
-See "Note 12.
-Subsequent Events."

 Put Options.
 The Company purchases put options on publicly traded securities with the intention of limiting its downside risk.
 When the Company purchases a put option, an amount equal to the premium paid is recorded in the Consolidated Statements of Assets and Liabilities as an investment.
 The amount of this asset is subsequently marked-to-market to reflect the current value of the put option.
 In the event that the put option is exercised, the Company would be required to deliver those shares to the counterparty.
 When the put option expires unexercised, the Company realizes a loss on the premium paid.
+The Company did not have any put options outstanding at September 30, 2013, or December 31, 2012.

 Stock-Based Compensation.
 The Company has a stock-based employee compensation plan.
 The Company accounts for the Amended and Restated Harris & Harris Group, Inc. 2012 Equity Incentive Plan (the "Stock Plan") by determining the fair value of all share-based payments to employees, including the fair value of grants of employee stock options and restricted stock awards, and records these amounts as an expense in the Consolidated Statements of Operations over the vesting period with a corresponding increase to our additional paid-in capital.
-At March 31, 2013, and December 31, 2012, the increase to our operating expenses was offset by the increase to our additional paid-in capital, resulting in no net impact to our net asset value.
-Additionally, the Company does not record the potential tax benefits associated with the expensing of stock options because the Company currently intends to qualify as a regulated investment company ("RIC") under Subchapter M of the Code, and the deduction attributable to such expensing, therefore, is unlikely to provide any additional tax savings.
+At September 30, 2013, and December 31, 2012, the increase to our operating expenses was offset by the increase to our additional paid-in capital, resulting in no net impact to our net asset value.
+Additionally, the Company does not record the potential tax benefits associated with the expensing of stock options or restricted stock because the Company currently intends to qualify as a regulated investment company ("RIC") under Subchapter M of the Code, and the deduction attributable to such expensing, therefore, is unlikely to provide any additional tax savings.
 The amount of non-cash, stock-based compensation expense recognized in the Consolidated Statements of Operations is based on the fair value of the awards the Company expects to vest, recognized over the vesting period on a straight-line basis for each award, and adjusted for actual awards vested and pre-vesting forfeitures.
 The forfeiture rate is estimated at the time of grant and revised, if necessary, in subsequent periods if the actual forfeiture rate differs from the estimated rate and is accounted for in the current period and prospectively.
 See "Note 9.
 Stock-Based Compensation" for further discussion.